SAP/ai-sdk-java/docs/blog/Introducing.md

 String resultMessage = result.getContent();
 ```

-You can learn more about the foundation models and OpenAI specific capabilities [here](https://github.com/SAP/ai-sdk-java/blob/main/docs/guides/OPENAI_CHAT_COMPLETION.md).
+You can learn more about the SDK's capabilities for foundation models and OpenAI specific features [here](https://github.com/SAP/ai-sdk-java/blob/main/docs/guides/OPENAI_CHAT_COMPLETION.md).

 ## Getting Started

 You will need _Java 17_ or higher.
-_Spring Boot_ or _SAP CAP_ as a framework is recommended, but not required.
+_Spring Boot_ or [_SAP Cloud Application Programming Model (CAP)_](https://cap.cloud.sap/docs/) as a framework is recommended, but not required.
 To explore these packages further, check out [our sample project](https://github.com/SAP/ai-sdk-java/tree/main/sample-code/spring-app), which shows the usage of the various SDK packages.

 ## Support and Feedback